FF+ manifesto: Cape Exit, guns and community councils

 Power cuts

-- Rapid transition to renewable energy – tax incentives and zero-rate solar panels;
+- Rapid transition to renewable energy – tax incentives and zero-rated solar panels.

 - Incentives for solar installations.